hmrc/agents-external-stubs/README.md

 - port: `microservice.services.{service-name}.port`

 Any stubbed or proxied APIs request can return pre-defined response defined using [Special Cases](#custom_api_special_case).

+## Testing performance with stubs

+To achieve high volume throughput and low latency required for performance testing you may consider deploy only *single* stubs instance and switch on few optimisations options:
+* `features.authCache` - to aggressively cache all auth authorisations in memory,
+* `features.preloadRecordsForDefaultUserIds` - to preload record template caches with entities generated for the default user ids pool, this will work well with `userIdFromPool` query parameter attached to the sign-in and create user requests,
+* `features.clearOldMongoDbDocumentsDaily` - to clear stubs database daily at 12:30 am.

 ## Stubbed APIs <a name="stubbed_api"></a>